When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 -

-and offer totally free services for victims, as we recover our costs from the party-at-fault.
+and completely free of charge work for victims, because we recover our costs from the liable party.